Palash90/site-assets/blogs/iron-learn/iron-learn-9.md

 # Generating Simba Network with Rust
 After successfully approximating the lottery math function (check previous post for context), I decided to challenge the network more.
 There are so many functions to choose from.
-Mathematics has evolved a lot from the inception and honestly I know a very little about them.
+Mathematics has evolved a lot from the inception and honestly, I know very little about them.
 Proving them would be another chore for me.
 I needed something interesting, something exciting.
-It struck me, image is nothing but a 2D plot of an arbitary and arguably very complex function.
+It struck me, image is nothing but a 2D plot of an arbitrary and arguably very complex function.

-What if I can ask the network to approximate it?
+What if I could ask the network to approximate it?

 I found a Lion Cub drawing in Black and White and used the following encoder/decoder script to encode/decode pixels into numbers and vice versa: [Image to CSV Encoder Decoder](https://github.com/Palash90/iron_learn/blob/blog-8/python_scripts/image_inputs/image_to_csv.py)